shenchauhan/Fody/README.md

         public string LastName { get; set; }
     }
 ```

-The actual lines of code in the whole file reduces from 53 to 15!
-What is really great is that my code is clean from framework code.
+The lines of code reduces dramatically and is clean from framework code!
 Under the hood Fody weaves the eqivalence of what you see in the original file at compile time.
 This means you don't get runtime performance issues.

+## Setting up Fody

 Let's talk about how to set this up.
+There are 3 simple steps.

+### 1.Nuget
-First step is to add the nuget.
+The first step is to add the nuget package.
 ![Nuget Fody PropertyChanged](Assets/nuget.png "Fody.PropertyChanged")

+### 2.FodyWeavers.xml
-Next up, you need to add a FodyWeavers.xml file to your project.
+Next up, you'll need to create a FodyWeavers.xml file and add it to your project.
 This helps link the code weaving to the compiler.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>